pivotal/docs-tap/scst-sign/known-issues.hbs.md

       --command -- sleep 900
     ```

-1. The `ClusterImagePolicy` can be deleted or edited for further use
+1. You can delete or edit the `ClusterImagePolicy` for further use.